-Disability Statement: In Accordance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA) of 1990, this college strives to ensure that "no otherwise qualified individual with a disability shall, solely by reason of her or his disability, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program" administered by the University.
+Disability Statement: By Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA) of 1990, this college strives to ensure that "no otherwise qualified individual with a disability shall, solely because of their disability, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program" administered by the University.
 If you are a student who requires academic accommodations due to a disability, please contact the disability support office.